Marian College, Kuttikkanam

-Marian College is an autonomous educational institution in Kuttikkanam(Idukki), Kerala, India.
+Marian College is an autonomous educational institution in Kuttikkanam, Idukki, Kerala, India.
 It offers graduate and postgraduate courses.
 The Catholic Diocese of Kanjirapally established Marian College Kuttikkanam in 1995 to provide the student community with education in information technology, commerce, social work and management.
-Marian College Kuttikkanam is accredited with 'A' Grade by NAAC.
-The college is declared as the College with Potential for Excellence (CPE) by UGC.
+Marian College Kuttikkanam is accredited with 'A++' Grade by NAAC.
+The college is declared as the college with Potential for Excellence (CPE) by UGC.
 Marian college is affiliated to MG University Kottayam.
-Marian acquired its autonomous status in 2016 becoming the youngest college to acquire the status in 21 years.
+Marian acquired its autonomous status in 2016 becoming the college to acquire the status in 21 years.